|

 Campground

-The camping at Mabel Lake Provincial Park is divided into seven
+The camping at Mabel Lake Provincial Park is comprised of 84 vehicle

 Camping